Health and safety

 Also, in rural areas and in small villages there are local surgeries open on certain days with visits from healthcare staff from the region.

-You can check hospitals and health centres in Spain at the Ministry of Health website.
+You can check hospitals and health centres in Spain on the Ministry of Health, Consumption and Social Wellbeing website.

 - Where can I find the embassy or consulate of my country in Spain?